daos-stack/daos/docs/admin/pool_operations.md

-This command creates a pool labeled `tank` distributed across the DAOS servers with a target size on each server that is comprised of N TB of NVMe storage and N * 0.06 (i.e. 6% of NVMe) of SCM storage.
+This command creates a pool labeled `tank` distributed across the DAOS servers with a target size on each server that is comprised of N TB of NVMe storage and N * 0.06 (i.e., 6% of NVMe) of SCM storage.
 The default SCM:NVMe ratio may be adjusted at pool creation time as described below.

 The UUID allocated to the newly created pool is printed to stdout